nh6574/VanillaRemadeWiki/Home.md

 ## UI & Visual effects

+### How do I add my own custom colors to use in descriptions?

+Work in progress.

 ### How do I change the name or description of a card dynamically?

 Work in progress.